wp-plugins/small-caps/readme.txt

 Tested up to: 2.6.1
 Stable tag: trunk

-Encloses capitalized words within `<abbr> </abbr>` tags, so that abbr tags could be styled to display small caps&mdsh;for typographical effect.
+Encloses capitalized words within `abbr` tags, so that abbr tags could be styled to display small caps&mdash;for typographical effect.

 == Description ==